 Overall, the IMF expects global gross domestic product (GDP) to increase 3.7% in 2018, from 3.6% in 2017, with each of the world’s major economies firmly in the growth column.

 Most of the world’s major equity market indexes achieved or neared multiyear highs in 2017, as investors set aside concerns about politics and focused on the broadening expansion.
-European stocks went on a tear in 2017, rising 23% and outpacing U.S. shares for the first time since 2012.
-Emerging markets equities also outpaced the U.S., soaring 32%.
+European stocks went on a tear in 2017, rising 26% in U.S. dollar terms and outpacing U.S. shares on that basis for the first time since 2012.
+Emerging markets equities also outpaced the U.S., soaring 37%.

 Complacency appears to have spread as global equity market volatility has fallen to historically subdued levels.
-As of October 11, the MSCI ACWI declined by more than 1% on only two days in 2017, the fewest number on record.
+The MSCI ACWI declined by more than 1% on only two days in 2017, the fewest number on record.
 It also marked the first time since 2005 that there wasn’t a single daily decline above 1.5%.

 A number of factors have kept yields low, such as modest economic growth in the U.S., persistently low inflation and strong demand from global investors for U.S. bonds.
 Long-term rates could rise modestly as U.S. economic growth remains robust and the Federal Reserve has started to trim its balance sheet, which means it will no longer be the largest buyer of bonds.
 Capital Group’s fixed income team expects the benchmark U.S. 10-Year Treasury yield to remain in a 2.25% to 3% range despite a higher policy-driven rate.